MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-create-a-package-accelerator.md

 2. To start the App-V **Create Package Accelerator** wizard, in the App-V sequencer console, select **Tools** > **Create Accelerator**.

-3. On the **Select Package** page, to specify an existing virtual application package to use to create the Package Accelerator, select **Browse**, then locate the existing virtual application package (it will appear as an .appv file).
+3. On the **Select Package** page, select **Browse** tospecify an existing virtual application package to use to create the Package Accelerator, then locate the existing virtual application package (it will appear as an .appv file).

     >[!TIP]
     >Copy the files associated with the virtual application package you plan to use locally to the computer running the Sequencer.

     Select **Next**.

-4. To specify the folder containing original virtual package's installation files, go to the **Installation Files** page and select **Browse**, then select the directory that contains the installation files.
+4. Go to the **Installation Files** page and select **Browse**, then select the directory that contains the installation files to specify the folder containing the original virtual package's installation files.

     >[!TIP]
     >Copy the folder that contains the required installation files to the computer running the Sequencer.

-5. If the application is already installed on the computer running the sequencer, to specify the installation file, select **Files installed on local system**.
+5. If the application is already installed on the computer running the sequencer, then select **Files installed on local system** to specify the installation file,.
 To use this option, the application must already be installed in the default installation location.

 6. On the **Gathering Information** page, review the files that you couldn't find in the location specified on the **Installation Files** page of this wizard.
 If the files displayed are not required, select **Remove these files**, then select **Next**.
 If the files are required, select **Previous** and copy the required files to the directory specified on the **Installation Files** page.